 “It’s not like me to be up this early in the morning.”
 Jeff rubbed his eyes.
 “But I guess we were both awake an hour ago.
 So…it made sense to get going.”

-“I’ve always been an early riser—I love the freshness of the morning.
+“I’ve always been an early riser—I usually love the freshness of the morning.
 Except this morning the air smells dank and oily.
 It’s a bit of a drab old day”

 “You look tired and a bit down.
 Hardly surprising.
 You were up earlier than me, and all the stress from yesterday must be taking its toll.
 I’m not an early riser, myself, so I’m glad you were ok about driving first, I have been known to get up to go to the bathroom about five in the morning, and briefly admire the dawn before going back to bed again.
 If it was particularly beautiful I’d sometimes photograph it.
-So looking through my photo albums, you could easily get the impression that I’m an early riser.
+So looking through my photos, you could easily get the impression that I’m an early riser.
 Just another example of how the camera can lie.
 Personally, I prefer the gentle zephyrs of mid- morning, and warm, balmy summer evenings.”

 “Not the severe stoic, by the sound of it?”

 “Not me.
 Give me moderation in all things.”